Skarlso/blogsource/content/blog/2020-07-23-kubernetes-deploy-golang-react-apps-separately-part1.md

             name: staple-initdb-script
 ~~~

+Note the two volume mounts.

 The first one makes sure that our data isn't lost when the database pod itself restarts.
 It creates a mount
-to a persistent volume which is defined a few lines below by `persistentVolumeClaim`.
+to a persistent volume which is defined a few lines below by `persistentVolumeClaim`. `subPath` is important

-Note the volume mounts.
-The first one will take care of our data.
+in this case otherwise you'll end up with a lost&found folder.

 The second mount is a postgres specific initialization file.
 Postgres will run that sql file when it
 starts up.
 I'm using it to create my application's schema.